-Why have you been chosen?
+Why has my relative been chosen?

-You were enrolled in this study because during your admission to the Intensive Care you needed a ventilator (a machine to help you breathe) and sedation was needed to help keep you calm and comfortable.
+Your relative has been enrolled in this study because during their admission to the Intensive Care Unit he/she needed a ventilator (a machine to help them breathe) and sedation to help keep them calm and comfortable.
 The treating doctor and physiotherapist thought that either very early rehabilitation or standard rehabilitation would be equally suitable.
-We may have given you very early physiotherapy already in the intensive care unit, because we are testing such early rehabilitation, but we would like to ask for your permission to continue.
+We may have made a start already, because we are testing such very early rehabilitation, but we would like to ask for your permission to continue.

-Do I have to take part?
+Does my relative/ friend have to take part?

-No. It is up to you to decide whether or not you would like to continue to take part.
-If you do, you will be given this information sheet to keep and be asked to sign the consent form.
-You are still free to withdraw at any time without giving a reason.
-The decision to withdraw at any time, or a decision not to take part, will not affect the standard of care you receive.
+No. It is up to you to decide whether or not you would like him/her to continue to take part.
+If you decide they can, you will be given this information sheet to keep and be asked to sign a permission form.
+You are still free to withdraw your relative at any time without giving a reason.
+The decision to withdraw at any time, or a decision not to take part, will not affect the standard of care your relative receives.